buk7456/FreeTX/doc/mixer.md

 ## Example mixes
 Note:
-<br>The convention used in these examples is -ve for left/down going control surfaces, +ve for right/up going control surfaces.
+- The convention used in these examples is -ve for left/down going control surfaces, +ve for right/up going control surfaces.
-<br>For example if the Ail stick is moved right, the left aileron moves down and right aileron moves up.
+- For example if the Ail stick is moved right, the left aileron moves down and right aileron moves up.
-<br>If a servo is moving in wrong direction, reversing the direction in Outputs screen solves this.
+- If a servo is moving in wrong direction, reversing the direction in Outputs screen solves this.

 ### Example 1: Basic 4 channel
 Assuming Aileron servo in Ch1, Elevator servo in Ch2, Throttle in Ch3, Rudder servo in Ch4